 The best way to do it is, of course, by staying overnight but those who are short on time can do a day trip from Manali too.

-There are three cafes where you can eat what you wish for — something as simple as Siddu to as palatable as freshly caught & fried trout fish.
+There are a few cafes where you can eat what you wish for — something as simple as Siddu to as palatable as freshly caught & fried trout fish.

 Take a few beers with you (or buy them on-site) and enjoy a peaceful quality time with your friends, family, or alone (just be responsible to bring back all glass/plastic waste).

 Alternatively, take a day out of your Manali holiday and plan an overnight trip to village Soil.
 Book a semi-luxury stay in a tent on a twin or triple sharing basis and enjoy all that the place has to offer — evening bonfires, chilly mornings and a lot of other things in between.